 - Video on Canada thistle identification (University of Wisconsin)

-- Minnesota Noxious Weeds (MN DOT)
+- Identification and management of Minnesota Noxious Weeds (MN Department of Transportation)